+- (2) The following development is permitted in the Beach Resort/Residential zone-

+- (a) detached and semi-detached houses;

+- (b) duplexes;

+- (c) beach resorts; and
-- (2) The following development is permitted in the beach resort/residential zone- - (a) detached and semi-detached houses; - (b) duplexes; - (c) beach resorts; and - (d) in locations considered by the Authority to be suitable, guest houses, apartments, cottage colonies and tourist related development. - (3) (a) The maximum density for houses or duplexes is four detached or semi-detached houses, or four three-bedroom duplexes per acre.

-- (b) The maximum density for guest houses is thirty bedrooms per acre. - (c) The maximum density for apartments is twenty per acre with a maximum of thirty bedrooms. - (d) The maximum density for beach resorts is thirty bedrooms per acre - (e) The maximum number of cottages is eight per acre. - (4) All development shall meet the following minimum requirements prior to approval by the Authority- - (a) Lot sizes- - (i)The minimum lot size for detached and semi-detached houses is 10,000 sq. ft. and 8,000 sq. ft. respectively; - (ii) The minimum lot size for duplexes is 10,000 sq. ft.; - (iii)The minimum lot size for apartments, cottage colonies, beach resorts, guest houses or tourist-related development is one half of an acre. - (b) Setbacks- - (i)Setbacks shall be at least seventy-five feet from the low water mark to any building or structure other than ancillary structures, except that the Authority may determine a setback to be no less than fifty feet from high water mark having regard to-

-(A)the elevation of the property and its environs;

-- (B) the geology of the property; - (c)the storm/beach ridge; - (D)the existence of a protective reef adjacent to the proposed development; - (E) the location of adjacent development; and - (F) any other material consideration which the Authority considers will affect the proposal. - (ii)Side setbacks shall be fifty per cent of the height of the buildings as measured at the eaves adjacent to the setback, with a minimum of fifteen feet; - (iii)Rear setbacks shall be twenty feet minimum from the road edge or lot boundary as the case may be, except for buildings over one storey for which the rear setbacks shall be twenty-five feet minimum; and - (iv)Setbacks to ancillary structures may be determined by the Authority at its discretion. - (5) Where an application for planning permission is made for development in a beach resort/residential zone the Authority shall ensure that the development will provide-
+- (d) in locations considered by the Authority to be suitable, guest houses, apartments, cottage colonies and tourism related development. - (3) (a) The maximum density for houses or duplexes is four detached or semi-detached houses, or four three-bedroom duplexes per acre; - (b) the maximum density for guest houses is thirty bedrooms per acre; - (c) the maximum density for apartments is twenty per acre with a maximum of thirty bedrooms; - (d) the maximum density for beach resorts is thirty bedrooms per acre; and - (e) the maximum number of cottages is eight per acre. - (4) All development shall meet the following minimum requirements prior to approval by the Authority- - (a) lot sizes- - (i)the minimum lot size for detached and semi-detached houses is 10,000 square feet and 8,000 square feet respectively; - (ii) the minimum lot size for duplexes is 10,000 square feet; and - (iii)the minimum lot size for apartments, cottage colonies, beach resorts, guest houses or tourist-related development is one half of an acre; - (b) setbacks- - (i)setbacks shall be at least seventy-five feet from the low water mark to any building or structure other than ancillary structures, except that the Authority may determine a setback to be no less than fifty feet from high water mark having regard to- - (A)the elevation of the property and its environs; - (B)the geology of the property; - (c)the storm/beach ridge; - (D)the existence of a protective reef adjacent to the proposed development; - (E)the location of adjacent development; and - (F) any other material consideration which the Authority considers will affect the proposal; - (ii)side setbacks shall be fifty per cent of the height of the buildings as measured at the eaves adjacent to the setback, with a minimum of fifteen feet; - (iii)rear setbacks shall be twenty feet minimum from the road edge or lot boundary, as the case may be, except for buildings over one storey for which the rear setbacks shall be twenty-five feet minimum; and

+(iv)setbacks to ancillary structures may be determined by the Authority at its discretion.

-- (a) a high standard of accommodation, amenity and open space; and - (b) outdoor facilities, including swimming pools, gardens and sun decks/patios/terraces with a substantial amount of landscaping, and incorporate sufficient screening to provide privacy from adjacent properties. - (6) Where planning permission is granted for a development in a beach resort/residential zone which has a frontage of two hundred feet or more, the Authority shall ensure that a public right of way to the sea is set aside and dedicated; such a right of way shall be a minimum of six feet wide for every two hundred feet of frontage or part thereof, and may be within an area set aside for setbacks. - 15.
-The primary use of a public open space zone shall be for preservation of the Public open space zone natural environment of the land and the Authority shall have regard to visual and ecological amenities of such zones.
+- (5) Where an application for planning permission is made for development in a Beach Resort/Residential zone the Authority shall ensure that the development will provide- - (a) a high standard of accommodation, amenity and open space; and - (b) outdoor facilities, including swimming pools, gardens and sun decks/patios/terraces with a substantial amount of landscaping, and incorporate sufficient screening to provide privacy from adjacent properties. - (6) Where planning permission is granted for a development in a Beach Resort/Residential zone which has a frontage of two hundred feet or more, the Authority shall ensure that a public right of way to the sea is set aside and dedicated; such a right of way shall be a minimum of six feet wide for every two hundred feet of frontage or part thereof, and may be within an area set aside for setbacks. - 15.
+(1) In an Historic Overlay zone, the Authority shall have a duty to promote Historic Overlay zones and encourage the preservation of historic buildings and conserve their historic architectural heritage.